 - 2.14 Impact air quality monitoring was conducted at five monitoring stations as scheduled.
-The monitoring schedule is shown in Appendix B. - 2.15 No Action and no Limit Level exceedance was recorded for 24-hour TSP monitoring in the reporting month.
+The monitoring schedule is shown in Appendix B. - 2.15 A 1-hour TSP monitoring was conducted on 21 May 2025 due to the received complaint related to air quality nuisance and no Action/Limit Level exceedance was recorded for such monitoring in the reporting month.
+The monitoring results are tabulated in Appendix E. - 2.16 No Action and no Limit Level exceedance was recorded for 24-hour TSP monitoring in the reporting month.
 No exceedance of 24-hour TSP were considered as project related and no exceedance of 24-hour TSP were considered as non-project related.
-Details of the exceedance are presented in Appendix M. - 2.16 The air temperature, relative humidity, and the precipitation data were obtained from daily extracts of Hong Kong Observatory Climate Information Service.
-This weather information for the reporting month is summarized in Appendix D. - 2.17 The monitoring data and graphical presentations of 24-hour TSP monitoring results are shown in Appendix F. - 2.18 According to field observations observed in the reporting period, the major dust source identified at the designated air quality monitoring stations are as follows:
+Details of the exceedance are presented in Appendix M. - 2.17 The air temperature, relative humidity, and the precipitation data were obtained from daily extracts of Hong Kong Observatory Climate Information Service.
+This weather information for the reporting month is summarized in Appendix D. - 2.18 The monitoring data and graphical presentations of 24-hour TSP monitoring results are shown in Appendix F. - 2.19 According to field observations observed in the reporting period, the major dust source identified at the designated air quality monitoring stations are as follows: